bestbenchbuddy/TicTacToe/README.md

 Using react

 Requirements:

 Download and install node.js: https://nodejs.org/en/download/

 How to run:

+From the command line run the following command:

 npx create-react-app your_app_name

 Replace src folder with this project's src folder

 Run npm start while in the parent folder.

 How to play: